-The Directors did not propose the payment of dividend for the year ended 31 December 2021.
+The Directors are proposing for the payment of D0.60 per share as dividend for the year ended 31 December 2022.

-For the year ended 31 December 2020, no dividend was paid.
+For the year ended 31 December 2021, no dividend was paid.

 32 Off balance sheet contingencies and commitments

 In the ordinary course of business, the bank conducts business involving guarantees, acceptances and performance bonds.
 These facilities are offset by corresponding obligations of third parties.
 At the year end, the contingencies were as follows: